techidaily/site-ai-voice-clone/source/_posts/new-in-2024-top-7-online-auto-subtitle-translators-for-content-creators.md

 ![Flixier auto subtitle generator](https://images.wondershare.com/virbo/article/auto-translate-subtitles-06.jpg)

- Flixier is another video editing platform with an excellent[auto translate subtitles](https://flixier.com/tools/auto-subtitle-generator) [tool](https://flixier.com/tools/auto-subtitle-generator) .
+ Flixier is another video editing platform with an excellent [auto translate subtitles](https://flixier.com/tools/auto-subtitle-generator) [tool](https://flixier.com/tools/auto-subtitle-generator) .
 It goes beyond translation and lets you generate and edit subtitles right in your web browser.
 You can also record or add text to your videos without downloading anything.
 With this online video subtitle translator, you can translate your subtitles in over 30 languages as well as dialects.

 * **Why Choose Flixier** : Supports 30+ Languages and Dialects
 * **Why Avoid Flixier** : Access to advanced features requires money